Definitions

 - In geology, of or pertaining to the Silurian.
 See II.

-- n. geology The Silurian period.
+- noun The Silurian age.

-- adj.
-(Geol.)
+- adjective (Geol.)
 Of or pertaining to the country of the ancient Silures; -- a term applied to the earliest of the Paleozoic eras, and also to the strata of the era, because most plainly developed in that country.

-- n.
-The Silurian age.
+- proper noun geology The Silurian period.

 Etymologies